DinoMalin/ft_ls/README.md

 	-A, --almost-all           do not list implied . and ..
 	    --color                colorize the output
-	-d, --directory            list directories themselves, not their contents -g                         like -l, but do not list owner -l                         use a long listing format
+	-d, --directory            list directories themselves, not their contents -f                         do not sort, enable -aU, disable -ls --color -g                         like -l, but do not list owner -l                         use a long listing format
 	-m                         fill width with a comma separated list of entries